 520. Identification.

 All cattle shall be identified, to their previous location, with a form of identification approved by the Administrator immediately upon arrival at a livestock trader lot.
-Animal identification is to be maintained and not be removed, tampered with, or otherwise altered at the livestock trader lot.
+Animal identification is to be maintained and not be removed, tampered with, or otherwise altered at the approved livestock trader lot.
 (3-15-22)

 521. Approved Forms Of Identification.